Summary of the Review – Do We Recommend It?

 Technical Specifications – Melitta Caffeo Solo

 The only setting that might change is the water hardness, at least if you use a filter.
-The factory default is set at a water hardness of 4, which is hard.
-But if you use a water filter, the machine will switch to a hardness setting of 1.
-That means that you’ll need to decalcify it less frequently.
+The factory default is set at a water hardness of “four,” which is hard.
+However, if you use a water filter, the machine will switch to a hardness setting of “one.”
+That means you will need to decalcify it less frequently.

-As long as the machine is under warranty, I’d avoid taking the Caffeo Solo apart because that will void the warranty.
-Plus, machines in this class generally aren’t made to be taken apart anyhow.
+As long as the machine is under warranty, I would avoid taking the Caffeo Solo apart because that will void the warranty.
+Plus, machines in this class generally aren’t made to be taken apart, anyhow.

 |Serial number||E 950-103 and similar|